Tokio Marine Nichido: Merger

 On 1 November 2004, Tokio Marine & Fire Insurance and Nichido Fire and Marine Insurance merged to create Tokio Marine & Nichido Fire Insurance Co., Ltd.

+Scandal

-In 2008 Tokio Marine the president of the company resigned.
-It was found that the company had fraudulently failed to pay out insurance claims in over 1000 cases, they neglected to pay benefits on another 85,000 insurance products and they overcharged policyholders on premiums, causing a major scandal involving over 7 billion yen ($86,000,000 in today’s money) and leading to penalties for over 170 executives.
+In 2008 the president of the company resigned.
+It was found that the company had fraudulently failed to pay out insurance claims in over 1000 cases.
+They had also neglected to pay benefits on another 85,000 insurance products and overcharged policyholders on premiums, causing a major scandal involving over 7 billion yen ($86,000,000 in today’s money) and leading to penalties for over 170 executives.